ccz181078/Coq-BB5/readme.md

 ## TODO

-Merge 13 individual TM's proof of nonhalt, now they are axioms.
+Add Skelet1 and Skelet17's proof of nonhalt, now they are axioms.

 ## Used Axioms